 Getting a visa for Cape Verde is not that complicated.
-In this article we show you the way how you can get a visa.
+In this article we show you the way when & how you can obtain a visa.
 We indicate also why you need a visa and what kinds of visa there are.
-Moreover, you can read where exactly you can ask for a tourist visa and what the conditions are.

 Why a visa?

 For several countries you will need a visa if you want to visit these.
-This also applies to the Cape Verde islands.
+This also applies to the Cape Verde islands, unless you come from one of the visa-extempt countries.
 A visa is an official permission of the country to travel and stay there.
 There are different types of visas, for example a tourist visa, transit visa, residence visa and a residence permit.
-There are different conditions per sort of visa.
+And there are different conditions per sort of visa.
 Without a visa, you can not legally enter or leave the country.

-A tourist visa for up to 30 days is required in Cape Verde.
+A tourist visa for up to 30 days is required in Cape Verde, unless you come from one of the visa-extempt countries which are most in Africa or Europe.
 If a stay is longer than 30 days, the visa can be prolonged there.
 A visa is not required for people of Cape Verde origin (regardless their current nationality) and their spouses / children.

 For a visa application, the following conditions are relevant:

-- The passport must be valid for 6 months after returning to your country.
+- The passport must be valid for 6 months from the date of entry into Cape Verde.
 You can apply for a passport at your town hall.
 Do this in due time before leaving to the Cape Verde Islands;

 - The passport data that you use when applying for the visa must correspond to your passport data;